 Structure and content

-The programme is divided into distinct units.
+The module is divided into distinct units.
 These are intrinsically linked by the nature of the subject material.
-Outlined below is the broad content of the programme.
+Outlined below is the broad content of the module.

 Delivery and assessment

-- The student prescriber must also complete a minimum of 90hours supervised learning in practice.
+- The student prescriber must also complete a minimum of 90 hours of supervised learning in practice.

-Much of the taught component is spent with clinical pharmacists.
-Further topics for study during the taught component are patient assessment, consultation styles, decision-making and concordant approaches to diagnosis and planning of care, external influences on prescribing and medicines management.
+The taught component of the module will cover a wide range of topics with key external speakers who are specialists in their area which will relate to prescribing.
+Further topics for studying during the taught component are patient assessment, consultation styles, decision-making and concordant approaches to diagnosis and planning of care, external influences on prescribing and medicines management.

-- A portfolio of evidence supporting the acquisition of competencies which demonstrate proficiency as a prescriber;
+- Submission of a portfolio of evidence supporting the acquisition of competencies.

-You must pass all the elements of assessment for successful completion of the programme.
+You must pass all the elements of the assessment for successful completion of the programme.